Home/Reviews/Full Review/Parktown Residence

 Parktown Residence offers 10 unit types from 1BR+Study (463-506 sqft) to 5BR Premium (1,679 sqft).
 The standout configurations are the 3BR Premium + Study (1,163-1,184 sqft) with 9 sqm common rooms and the 4BR (1,335-1,356 sqft) where all common bedrooms are 9.2 sqm — a rarity in new launches.

 Parktown Residence scores 7/10 on our QPE framework — 4/4 Quality, 3/4 Exit, 0/2 Price.
-The product quality and livability are among the best in District 18.
+The product quality and livability are among the best in District 18: bigger common rooms than any new launch in Tampines, a 1,467 sqm facilities deck, tiered finishes that scale with unit size, and a 13,600 sqm retail podium with a 40-stall hawker centre.
 The price is the highest Tampines has ever tested.
-Worth it depends on whether you believe Tampines North and the Cross Island Line corridor will mature enough to support resale at these levels — and whether you can hold for 8-10 years.
+Best fit for own-stay buyers planning an 8-10 year hold.

 Parktown Residence has a 1,467 sqm facilities deck with dual gyms (210 sqm total), four function rooms, two kids function rooms, two KTV rooms, and a 13,600 sqm commercial podium with 100-120 shops, supermarket, F&B, and 40 hawker stalls.